 In the initial stages of lipedema, women should try and maintain an active lifestyle.
 Even light walking for 45 minutes, 4 to 5 times a week may be helpful.
 However, women diagnosed with lipedema in the later stages might find it difficult to move due to the pain associated with the fat buildup in the lower half of their bodies.

 In such cases, light aquatic exercises like walking in water or low-impact water aerobics might help provide some relief.
 Water helps provide buoyancy to help move the body and some amount of compression as well to channelize the lymph circulation.
 Few women also use rebounders (small trampolines) or exercise on the vibration plates for lipedema (23).

-Other treatments that might help improve the symptoms of lipedema include liposuction (surgical removal of subcutaneous fat), massage therapy, compression (with or without vibration therapy), and manual lymph drainage (24), (25).
+Other treatments that might help improve the symptoms of lipedema include liposuction (surgical removal of subcutaneous fat), physical therapy, massage therapy, compression therapy (with or without vibration), and manual lymph drainage (24), (25).

 Regular low-impact exercise and following the lipedema diet might help reduce some symptoms and manage this condition better.

 Lipedema is usually diagnosed by a physical examination of the skin and the amount of fat buildup underneath.
 Starting from small nodules, it could progress to fatty folds, changing the appearance of the legs altogether.
 Click on the infographic below to know what to expect during the various stages of lipedema.

 Lipedema is a painful condition of uneven fat accumulation in the hips and legs of genetically susceptible women.
 While there are no tests or imagery exams to confirm it, the physical symptoms and family history can help diagnose the type of lipedema.
 Unlike obesity, lipedema is resistant to most diets and exercise.
 A lipedema diet requires you to avoid certain kinds of food.
 This might help provide some benefit and relief in living with lipedema better.